 If your vet calls for a blood test, it can be hard to know what to expect.
-You’re already dealing with keeping your cat calm while the vet takes a sample of blood and worrying about what the results will be—thinking about the cost on top of that might add even more stress.
-The cost of blood tests varies wildly, and from the outside it seems pretty opaque.
+You are already dealing with keeping your cat calm while the vet takes a sample of blood and worrying about what the results will be—thinking about the cost on top of that might add even more stress.
+The cost of blood tests varies wildly, and from the outside it seems pretty opaque, they can go from $15 up to $250.

 But once you know what kind of test your cat needs, you can usually get a pretty good estimate of what’s normal.